-There’s no better way to spend the holidays than with loved ones.
-As the season approaches, you may be preparing to open your home to family and friends.
-But preparing for visitors isn’t as simple as laying out clean sheets.
-From decluttering common areas to stocking up on bathroom essentials, there are a number of things to keep in mind if you want to create the best possible experience for your guests.
-Keep reading to learn our foolproof tips to get your home ready for holiday guests.
+If you’re hosting visitors for the holidays, you may be struggling to keep track of everything you need to do to prepare your home.
+From decluttering common areas to stocking up on bathroom essentials, there are a number of tasks to keep in mind if you want to create the best possible experience for your guests.
+In this article, we’ll share our foolproof tips to get your home ready for friends and loved ones this season.

 1. Declutter Your Home

 Decluttering your home is the first step when you’re preparing for guests, whether it means temporarily storing bulky items in a storage unit or getting rid of things you no longer use or need.
-Decluttering is especially important in areas with a lot of foot traffic, such as the entryway, hallways, living room, kitchen and dining room.
-Not only does clearing floorspace open up your home, making it feel airier and more spacious, but it also eliminates the risk of your guests accidentally tripping or bumping into objects.
+Clearing floorspace opens up your home, making it feel airier and more spacious, and also eliminates the risk of your guests accidentally tripping or bumping into objects.
+This includes areas with lots of foot traffic, like the entryway, hallways, living room, kitchen and dining room.

 Don’t forget to remove any unnecessary items from kitchen countertops, coffee tables and other surfaces as well.
-It’s best to declutter a few weeks in advance of your guest’s arrival to give yourself plenty of time to find a new home for items that are taking up a lot of space.
+It’s best to declutter a few weeks before your guest’s arrival to give yourself plenty of time to find a new home for items that are taking up a lot of space.

 Tip: Many self-storage units, like those at SmartStop Self Storage, allow you to rent short-term units on a month-to-month contract.
 This gives you the opportunity to place your things in storage until the holidays are over. |

 Once you’ve decluttered, it’s time to deep clean your home — especially common areas like the living room, bathroom, guest area and kitchen.
-You can use our Deep Cleaning Checklist for a detailed step-by-step guide to cleaning different areas of your home as well as any supplies you’ll need.
-We’ve provided a simplified version of the checklist below with the essential steps you don’t want to miss.
+You can use our Deep Cleaning Checklist for a detailed step-by-step guide to cleaning different areas of your home and any supplies you’ll need, but here’s a simplified version of the checklist:

 Living Room

 - Vacuum upholstery.
-Give sofas, chairs and cushions a good vacuuming to remove dust and possible allergens.
-For fabric-covered items, consider a fabric refresher.
+Vacuum sofas, chairs and cushions to remove dust and dander.
+For furniture upholstered in fabric, consider spritzing a fabric refresher or rinsing the covers (if they’re washable).

 - Clean under furniture.
-Move couches, tables, rugs and chairs to vacuum or mop beneath them.
+Move couches, tables, rugs and chairs to vacuum or mop the floor beneath them.

 - Wash rugs.
-Follow the instructions of the manufacturer or care tag on your rug.
-If you can wash it at home or the laundromat, do so at least a week before your guests arrive.
+Follow the manufacturer's instructions or care tag on your rug.
+If you can wash it at home or a laundromat, do so at least a week before your guests arrive.
 Otherwise, take them to a rug cleaner.

 - Wipe electronics.
 Dust often accumulates on TVs, stereos and other devices.
 Use a microfiber cloth to avoid scratching them.